-Under direction, performs work of considerable difficulty supervising the overall maintenance of the wastewater treatment plants, collection systems, water distribution systems, and stormwater facilities, including all personnel and support division functions.
-This position will ensure consistency with maintenance among the wastewater treatment facilities, collection systems, water distribution systems and stormwater facilities to allow for the compliance with state and federal regulations.
+Under direction, performs work of considerable difficulty supervising the overall maintenance of the wastewater treatment plants, collection systems, and water distribution systems, including all personnel and support division functions.
+This position will ensure consistency with maintenance among the wastewater treatment facilities, collection systems, and water distribution systems to allow for the compliance with state and federal regulations.

 DISTINGUISHING FEATURES OF THE CLASS

-An employee in this class spends a substantial amount of time supervising the work of Underground Maintenance Division, Plant Maintenance Division and Automotive & Heavy Equipment Mechanics.
-Direction is received form the Operations Manager and Superintendent of Public Works.
+An employee in this class spends a substantial amount of time supervising the work of the Water/Wastewater Plant Operations and Maintenance Division, Automation Control/SCADA division and Automotive & Heavy Equipment Mechanics.
+Direction is received form the Operations Manager and Director of Public Works.